Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: November 22, 2024

 - Pneumonia

-Hormone gland problems include hair loss, muscle aches, rapid heartbeat, recurring headaches and weight loss.
-Kidney problems may consist of nephritis (kidney inflammation) and kidney failure.
+Hormone gland issues may develop.
+These issues include hair loss, muscle aches, rapid heartbeat, headaches and weight loss.
+Kidney problems can involve inflammation or failure.

 Encouraging Results from KEYNOTE-483 Trial